saiba-tenpura/portfolio/content/blog/my-linux-journey.md

 ## Rice and Shine: Transforming My Linux Desktop

 At the time I was amazed by the beautiful setups some people had come up with, the sheer endless variety of options to choose from and so I set out to create one of my own.
 It obviously took a lot of trial and error, fiddling with different tools, reading a bunch of documentations but ultimatetly my accumalted efforts were not only a great learning opportunity but also resulted in the dotfiles you can find in the link below.
-As with everything else in life nothing is ever perfect so I continously improve my dotfiles to suit my workflow and personal taste.
+As with everything else in life nothing is ever perfect so I continuously improve my dotfiles to suit my workflow and personal taste.

 ## Moving Forward